Why do research into baroque opera? To gain more insight into the

 techniques, also paying attention to the visual aspect.18

-The orchestra was founded in 1981 by Lauretta Goldberg and was directed from 1985 to 2020 by Nicholas McGegan.19
+The orchestra was founded in 1981 by Laurette Goldberg and was directed from 1985 to 2020 by Nicholas McGegan.19

 Although it doesn’t really belong in the category of festivals, the result of its activities are more or less comparable, as every two or three years historically informed works were performed during the concert season.
 Previous productions include Handel’s Atalanta (2012) and Alessandro Scarlatti’s La Gloria di Primavera (2015) and Handel’s seldom heard oratorio Joseph and his Brethren (2017).